Child Care Breakdowns Cost NC $5.65 Billion

-Johnston County Bridge Will Be Replaced
+Johnston County Bridge Will Close for 13 Months

 The project will require a closure on N.C.
 210 SMITHFIELD – A bridge on N.C.
 210 west of Smithfield will be replaced starting this summer.
 Built during the Great Depression, the bridge spanning Middle Creek is nearing the end of its lifespan.
 Although the bridge has been maintained for safety, it has become functionally obsolete and structurally deficient, which means it requires extensive maintenance and has an antiquated design.
 The N.C.
 Department of Transportation awarded the $3.2 million